BNSC1/android-notes/README.md

 - `conflate()`: skip the emission if the collector can't process it in time

-- `collectLatest()`: when the original flow emits a new value then the action block for the previous value is canceled

 - `buffer()`: buffer the emission so the collector can process all while the source doesn't need to wait for the collector

 - `take()`: cancel the execution of the flow when the corresponding limit is reached

-- `reduce()`: Accumulates value starting with the first element and applying the operation to the current accumulator value and each element.
-Throws NoSuchElementException if the flow was empty.

-- `fold()`: Accumulates value starting with initial value and applying operation current accumulator value and each element.
-Returns initial value if the collection was empty, can change the result type

 - `zip()`: combines the corresponding values of two flows